 I use a tool called a “mastermind group” which helps me keep my resolution and also provides support for my alternative or unconventional visions, even when my closest friends and relatives do not.
 Finding a supportive group can be a big challenge for social entrepreneurs, people who try to live according to their environmental values, activists or anyone on an unconventional path.
-This post is about to how to set up a mastermind group of your own (or, also, I am now enrolling for my exclusive, facilitated How To Be Alive Mastermind Group–click here to write to me and find out more).
+This post is about to how to set up a mastermind group of your own (or, also, I am now enrolling for my exclusive, facilitated Innovators’ Mastermind Group–click here to write to me and find out more).

 Sometimes my priorities in life and my “alternative” values have left me feeling a little lonely.
 Also, I have, at times, felt short of mentors and advisors to help me build the life and have the impact on the world that I want, because there were too few people in my midst who shared my unconventional visions.

 But, for quite a while, I have used a tool called a “mastermind group” or a “mastermind alliance” that both provides companionship and the mentorship and advice I need.
 It also gives me a chance to offer the same companionship on the path and mentorship to others.

 The combination of the mastermind group with group video chat technology like Google Hangouts, Skype and Zoom mean that we can reach outside our immediate vicinity to find and work with people who really embrace our values, no matter where we are (each of the links give instructions for group video chat on the particular platform).

 What follows are directions for putting together your own mastermind group.
 But feel free to click here if you are interested in joining one of the paid mastermind groups I am starting to run for people with shared values and aspirations.